holoviz/holoviz/doc/installation.rst

    > anaconda-project run jupyter notebook

-(replace "notebook" with "lab" if you prefer Jupyter Lab to the classic single-pane Jupyter interface)
+(replacing "notebook" with "lab" if you prefer Jupyter Lab to the classic single-pane Jupyter interface).

 A browser tab with a Jupyter instance should now open, letting you navigate through subdirectories and select a notebook to work on.